Welcome to the inaugural IrishCentral Creativity & Arts Awards, honoring excellence and innovation across the Irish creative community in America.

 Cast your votes below, and click on a nominee's name to congratulate them on social media.
 You must scroll down to the bottom of the page to submit your vote.
-Voting closes on 8 February.
-Get your tickets here.
+Voting closes at 11:59pm EST on January 31.

 In association with Irish Network USA

 1. Nigel Eccles, Founder FanDuel and Entrepreneur

 Tyrone man Nigel Eccles founded web-based fantasy sports game FanDuel in 2009 and grew it to 6 million users before stepping down to focus on new start-up opportunities in 2018.

 Samantha Barry, originally from Co.
 Cork, was recently named the new Editor-in-Chief of Glamour magazine, charged with ushering the legacy publication into a digital future.
 Previously, she was Executive Producer for Social and Emerging Media at CNN Worldwide.

 3. Paul Quigley, Founder & CEO of Newswhip

 Paul, a native of Dublin, founded Newswhip in 2011 and has successfully made it world's largest engagement database, allowing newsrooms to identify important and emerging stories.

 Dublin-born Dermot is the former global president of AOL Studios and recently founded SNKR Inc, a video and media company devoted to producing premium content centered on the sneaker culture.

 5. Claire McHugh, Axonista